Zero-sum Stochastic Games with Asymmetric Information: Proof of Lemma

 \end{proof}

 We can therefore say that

-Further, for the strategy $\tilde{\chi}^{1*}$ defined in Lemma \ref{equiexistlemma}, the inequalities (\ref{uppervalineq}) and (\ref{upineq}) hold with equality.
-We can prove this using the same inductive argument used to prove the Claim \ref{upperclaim}.
+Further, for the strategy $\tilde{\chi}^{1*}$ defined in Definition \ref{stratdef}, the inequalities (\ref{uppervalineq}) and (\ref{upineq}) hold with equality.
+We can prove this using an inductive argument similar to the one used to prove Claim \ref{upperclaim}.
 Therefore, we have